End-stage renal disease

 - Closely monitor and aggressively treat high blood pressure.
 High blood pressure further damages the kidneys in people with kidney disease.

-- Talk with your doctor about medication to slow the progression of chronic kidney disease.
-Your doctor may recommend an SGLT2 inhibitor, such as canagliflozin (Invokana), dapagliflozin (Farxiga) and empagliflozin (Jardiance).
+- Talk with your doctor about medication that may slow the progression of chronic kidney disease.
+Your doctor may recommend an SGLT2 inhibitor such as canagliflozin (Invokana), dapagliflozin (Farxiga), or empagliflozin (Jardiance).

 - Quitting smoking and lowering cholesterol levels may also help.